 Troy Schaum is an architect with extensive experience in practice at a wide range of scales and project types.
-He is also engaged in teaching and research as an Assistant Professor at the Rice School of Architecture where he as been teaching since 2008.
+He is also engaged in teaching and research as an Associate Professor at the Rice School of Architecture where he as been teaching since 2008.
 He received his Master of Architecture from Princeton and Bachelor of Architecture from Virginia Tech.
 Previous to founding SCHAUM/SHIEH, Troy was a project architect at OMA New York working on the design for Paul Milstein Hall—Cornell University's College of Architecture, Art and Planning.
 Troy also worked as a designer at Studio Daniel Libeskind and LTL Architects in New York and in San Francisco at Jim Jennings Architecture.

 Rosalyne is a registered architect in the state of New York and NCARB certified.